colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ### Kal
 God of chaos, death, corruption, and patron of Ygune and Esdrélle, he has always been the bane of peace on Kalozomey, but without him it would collapse, he has been banished deep in the depths of the sea
-E (13): -3 HP, roll a 6 sided dice for each character (1- Judgement, 2- Doom, 3- Silence, 4- Poison, 5- Confusion, 6- Dazed
+E (13): -3 HP, grants light magic immunity, and roll a 6 sided dice for each character (1- Judgement, 2- Doom, 3- Silence, 4- Poison, 5- Confusion, 6- Dazed

 ---